mihanovak1024/mihanovak1024.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
 excerpt: "So yeah...
-I'm a 28-year old Software Engineer based in Slovenia, Europe."
+I'm a 29-year old Software Engineer based in Slovenia, Europe."
 profile-photo:
   - image_path: /assets/images/about/miha_classy.jpg
     alt: "Profile photo"
 ---

-My name is <b style="color:#00adb5">Miha Novak</b> (it's a **male** name, I kid you not), and I'm a 28-year-old Software Engineer based in Slovenia, Europe.
+My name is <b style="color:#00adb5">Miha Novak</b>, and I'm a 29-year-old Software Engineer based in Slovenia, Europe.

 I've been programming professionally since my **20th** birthday.

-In the last year I have been working on a startup with a friend, developing a home-based arm exercising tool for post-stroke patients, called <a href="/portfolio/homeclinico" target="_blank">HomeClinico</a>, but upon a failed attempt have now dipped my toes into Frontend Development in Turtl.
+For the past 2 years I've been a Senior Software Engineer and a Frontend Team Lead in Turtl.
 Previous 6 years I was working in Ad Technology space witnessing <b style="color:#00adb5">world class</b> trends in Mobile Advertisement sphere.

+I never rest and have been part of 2 side projects:
+- <a href="/portfolio/homeclinico">HomeClinico</a> (cofounder) - a arm-exercise tool with a Mobile app as an interface
+- <a href="/portfolio/highlightra">Highlightra</a> (founder) - a simple onboarding tool for SaaS applications

 The number <b style="color:#00adb5">1024</b> next to my name comes from a codename that my University entitled me with and I was so fond of it, I decided to use it everywhere, so it kind of became my signature.